Last updated on April 24th, 2018 at 04:06 pm

 The Humboldt Penguin – Penguins in South America

 A little further north off the coast of the Peninsula Valdes in Argentina, there is another huge colony of over 1 million penguins at Punta Tombo.
 Further north in Chile near the Lakes District you can visit the mythical, traditional Chiloe Island, where you can see the endangered Humboldt penguin living alongside Magellanic penguins.
 Even further north, about 300 miles past Santiago, is the Humboldt Penguin National Reserve.
-A boat ride through crystal clear, bright blue water will take you to a cluster of three small islands, where along with sea lions and dolphins, you will spot penguins playing along the rocky shore (but you won’t be able to walk near them on shore here).
+A boat ride through crystal clear, bright blue water will take you to a cluster of three small islands, where along with sea lions and dolphins, you will spot penguins playing along with the rocky shore (but you won’t be able to walk near them on shore here).
 Only one island here, Isla Damas, allows visitors to walk on the white sands, where you can also snorkel or hike to the highest point of the island for expansive views.
+Your journey to see South American Penguins awaits!

 Tropical Islands Penguins – Penguins in South America